-FastNetMon Flow is FastNetMon’s own format for very efficient flow representation which includes many improvements over existing flow protocols with main target to improve developer experience and cross language integration.
+FastNetMon Flow is FastNetMon’s own format for very efficient flow representation, which includes many improvements over existing flow protocols, with the main target to improve developer experience and cross-language integration.

-FastNetMon uses this format to export and receive data to/from other instance of FastNetMon.
-You can find detailed format description here.
+FastNetMon uses this format to export and receive data to/from other instances of FastNetMon.
+You can find a detailed format description here.

-If you transport telemetry traffic over the Internet please use TLS.
-TLS mode uses TLS 1.3 which is the most secure version of TLS protocol.
+If you transport telemetry traffic over the Internet, please use TLS.
+TLS mode uses TLS 1.3, which is the most secure version of the TLS protocol.

-To configure FastNetMon in client mode you need to apply following changes.
+To configure FastNetMon in client mode, you need to apply the following changes.

 Enable plugin: